Thomas G. Carpenter Library

-The purpose of the Dr. Edna L. Saffy Library Scholarship is to provide support for a student with an academic interest in women’s history.
+The purpose of the Dr. Edna L. Saffy Library Scholarship, value $1,000, is to provide support for a student with an academic interest in women’s history.
 Preference will be given to students with an interest in (ascending order of priority) American Women’s History, Florida Women’s History, Jacksonville Women’s History, and/or Dr. Edna Saffy’s contribution to Women’s History.

 Dr. Edna L. Saffy was a professor, human rights activist and founder of NOW chapters in Jacksonville and Gainesville.
 She was active in city, county, state and national political causes.
 As Gloria Steinem said of her, 'Edna always makes it happen.'"
 Dr. Saffy was a member of the Duval County Democratic Executive Committee for 35 years.
 In 1975, Dr. Saffy was a key organizer of a march on the state capitol in Tallahassee in support of the Equal Rights Amendment, leading a group of women estimated at 3,000.
 The amendment passed in the state House in both 1975 and 1977, but it failed by a few votes in the state Senate and never gained approval in enough state legislatures to become part of the Constitution.
 Although the struggle for the ERA was unsuccessful, Dr. Saffy felt that it was a battle worth fighting, one that helped change hearts and minds and open up opportunities for women.